23007965/EX-5-prompt-engineering-/README.md

 # OUTPUT

+# RESULT
-# RESULT: The prompt for the above said problem executed successfully
+The prompt for the above said problem executed successfully